Homemade Halloween Costume Ideas

 Think ‘Under the Sea’ – Make an Aquarium Costume

 “Finding Nemo” and The Little Mermaid” fans will love this underwater adventure costume inspired by National Geographic Kids.
-All you’ll need is some fishing line, a hot glue gun, plastic fish tank greenery, blue cellophane, and some small decorative fish (we found ours online, but you can also get them from craft or party supply stores).
+Gather your supplies: some fishing line, a hot glue gun, plastic fish tank greenery, blue cellophane, and some small decorative fish (we found ours online, but you can also get them from craft or party supply stores).
 Here’s what we did:

 - Cut out the opening at the front of the box (like you’re making a frame).